syntasso/workshop/installing-kratix/README.md

 ![Overview](../assets/images/Treasure_Trove-Install_Kratix.jpg)
 <br /><br />

-Following the diagram above, you will have installed Kratix with the below components by the end of this part of the workshop.
-These descriptions listed here are _very_ high level.
-<br/><br/>

 | Reference | Name        | Description |
 | :---: | :--- | ----------- |
 | 1️⃣ | `platform`&nbsp;&nbsp;cluster | The first of two local Kubernetes clusters.
 This allows the platform to have orchestration logic separated from application workloads.  |